Atrain86/Triad-Documents/replit.md

 - **Multi-user email support**: Each user now connects their own Gmail account to send emails from their personal account rather than shared system account
 - **Graceful error handling**: System handles missing OAuth credentials gracefully, allowing app to start and showing setup instructions when needed
 - **Enhanced user experience**: Users can now send professional estimates and invoices directly from their personal Gmail accounts with proper PDF attachments
+- **Fixed Buffer error in email attachments**: Resolved browser compatibility issue where Node.js Buffer was being used in frontend code, replaced with base64 string handling
+- **Implemented comprehensive clipboard fallback**: Added automatic email content copying to clipboard when Gmail OAuth is not connected, with detailed estimate/invoice information